laurensvreekamp/lobe-python-imagesfromfolder/README.md

 # lobe-python-imagesfromfolder2labeledFolder
-Multiple image prediction + CSV output + sort copy of the images into labeled folders
+Batch image prediction + CSV output + sort copy of the images into labeled folders

+Updated by Jerry Vermanen on Saturday May 15th

 What this Python script does:
 1. Batch process a folder with JPG-images